Symplectic foliations and generalized complex structures

-Generalized complex geometry \cite{Gualtieri2011} \cite{Hitchin2003} includes both symplectic and complex geometry as special cases.
+Generalized complex geometry (see, eg., \cite{Gualtieri2011} or \cite{Hitchin2003}) includes both symplectic and complex geometry as special cases.
 In fact, near a \emph{regular point}, a generalized complex manifold ``looks like'' a product of a symplectic and complex manifold.
-To be precise, a generalized complex structure induces a Poisson structure and, transverse to its symplectic foliation, a complex structure.
-About a regular point, there is no more local information than this (up to isomorphism).
-Then is a regular generalized complex structure just the same as a regular Poisson structure and transverse complex structure?
+To be precise, a generalized complex structure induces a symplectic foliation (i.e., a Poisson structure) and a transverse complex structure; about a regular point, up to isomorphism, there is no more local information than this (and incidentally this is also true in the non-regular case, for subtle reasons).
+Then is a regular generalized complex structure just the same as a transversely holomorphic symplectic structure?

 In other words, given a regular Poisson structure $P$ and transverse complex structure $I$, it is natural to ask if $(P,I)$ are induced by a generalized complex structure.
 This is the question we address in this paper.
 The answer is always yes locally, so any obstruction must be global.
 In fact, sometimes $(P,I)$ are \emph{not} generalized complex, as we shall see.
 The obstruction places certain strong constraints on the relationship between the Poisson and transverse complex structures.